Citizen science: Smartphone

 The bandwidth and ubiquity afforded by smartphones has vastly expanded the opportunities for citizen science.
-Examples include iNaturalist, the San Francisco project, the WildLab, Project Noah, and Aurorasurus.
-Due to their ubiquity, for example, Twitter, Facebook, and smartphones have been useful for citizen scientists, having enabled them to discover and propagate a new type of aurora dubbed "STEVE" in 2016.
+Examples include iNaturalist, Chronolog, the San Francisco project, Mosquito Alert, the WildLab, Project Noah, and Aurorasurus.
+Due to their ubiquity, for example, Twitter, Facebook, and smartphones have been useful for citizen scientists, having enabled them to discover and propagate a new type of aurora dubbed STEVE in 2016.

 There are also apps for monitoring birds, marine wildlife and other organisms, and the "Loss of the Night".

-An Android app Sapelli is a mobile data-collection and -sharing platform designed with a particular focus on non-literate and illiterate users.
-The SPOTTERON app creates synergy effects for projects by sharing a common feature set.
+Chronolog, another citizen science initiative, uses smartphone photography to crowdsource environmental monitoring through timelapses.
+By positioning their cameras at designated photo stations and submitting images, participants contribute to long-term ecological records at parks and conservation sites across 48 U.S. states and 10 countries.
+Restoration professionals and other land stewards use this data to measure ecosystem health and understand the effectiveness of conservation interventions like habitat restoration, controlled burns, removal of invasive species, planting of native species, and efforts to improve water quality.

 "The Crowd and the Cloud" is a four-part series broadcast during April 2017, which examines citizen science.
 It shows how smartphones, computers and mobile technology enable regular citizens to become part of a 21st-century way of doing science.
 The programs also demonstrate how citizen scientists help professional scientists to advance knowledge, which helps speed up new discoveries and innovations.
-The Crowd & The Cloud is based upon work supported by the National Science Foundation.
+The Crowd & The Cloud is based upon work supported by the U.S. National Science Foundation.

 Seismology

 Since 1975, in order to improve earthquake detection and collect useful information, the European-Mediterranean Seismological Centre monitors the visits of earthquake eyewitnesses to its website and relies on Facebook and Twitter.
-More recently, they developed the LastQuake mobile application which notifies users about earthquakes occurring around the world, alerts people when earthquakes hit near them, gathers earthquake eyewitnesses' testimonies to estimate the felt ground shaking and possible damages.
+More recently, they developed the LastQuake mobile application which notifies users about earthquakes occurring around the world, alerts people when earthquakes hit near them, gathers citizen seismologists' testimonies to estimate the felt ground shaking and possible damages.

 Hydrology

 Citizen science has been used to provide valuable data in hydrology (catchment science), notably flood risk, water quality, and water resource management.
 A growth in internet use and smartphone ownership has allowed users to collect and share real-time flood-risk information using, for example, social media and web-based forms.
 Although traditional data collection methods are well-established, citizen science is being used to fill the data gaps on a local level, and is therefore meaningful to individual communities.
-Data collected from citizen science can also compare well to professionally-collected data.
+Data collected from citizen science can also compare well to professionally collected data.
 It has been demonstrated that citizen science is particularly advantageous during a flash flood because the public are more likely to witness these rarer hydrological events than scientists.